dominique-mueller/json-bundler/README.md

 long.

 Meet the **json-bundler**, a NodeJS-based command line tool, enabling you to place multiple JSON files in multiple places - and bundle them together intelligently.

-For istance, this allows you to place your i18n files directly next to your component implementations, or to reference JSON files published within a npm library.
+> For example, the **json-bundler** allows you to place your i18n files directly next to your component implementations (e.g. next to
+> Angular components), or to reference JSON files published within a npm library.

 ![JSON Bundler Preview](/docs/preview.png?raw=true)